 What Is 3D CAD Modelling?

-3D CAD (Computer-Aided Design) modelling is the process of creating three-dimensional digital representations of physical objects using specialized software.
-These models contain precise geometric data that can be used for visualization, simulation, analysis, and manufacturing.
+3D CAD (Computer-Aided Design) modelling is the process of creating three-dimensional digital representations of physical objects using specialised software.
+These models contain precise geometric data that can be used for visualisation, simulation, analysis, and manufacturing.

 Unlike 2D drawings, 3D CAD models provide depth, volume, and real-world proportions, making them highly valuable in industries such as mechanical engineering, automotive, aerospace, construction, and product development.